-Prerequisite: BIO 214 with a minimum grade of D or (BIO 215 with a minimum grade of D and BIO 216 with a minimum grade of D).
+Prerequisite: BIO 215 with a minimum grade of D and BIO 216 with a minimum grade of D.

 BIO 352.
 Research Methods & Communication, Ecology (with lab).
 4 Hours.

 Projects designed to engage students in research methods in critical reading of the primary literature, and in oral and written communication of original research in this topic area.